Drug and Alcohol Detox

 Some people are apprehensive about entering an addiction rehab program because they’re fearful of detox.
 Rest assured that Promises medical team provides alcohol and drug detox that’s safe and as comfortable as possible.
 Here, you’ll undergo medical detox that’s both compassionate and effective.
 Our drug detox centers and inpatient treatment programs are set in soothing, home-like environments.
 After you complete medical detoxification, you’ll take part in residential rehab that’s truly life-changing.

 What Is Drug and Alcohol Detox Like?

 We understand entering drug rehab is stressful.
 We’re here to help you every step of the way.
-Our inpatient rehabs start with drug detox, if needed.
+Promises inpatient rehabs start with drug detox, if needed.
 Then you’ll continue with substance abuse treatment.
 During medical detox, we manage the physical changes that happen after repeated drug use.
 We also provide the highest level of comfort and support.
 Our mental health professionals use evidence-based medications and alternative therapies.